-The main webKnossos user interface for viewing and annotating datasets is divided into four sections.
+The main WEBKNOSSOS user interface for viewing and annotating datasets is divided into five sections:

 - A toolbar for general purposes features such as Saving your work and displaying the current position within the dataset.
+Further, it provides access to all the tools for annotating and manipulating your data.
 It spans along the full width of the top of your screen.

 - The center of the screen is occupied by the annotation interface.
-Your dataset is displayed here and users can add annotations or add/edit the segmentation.
+Your dataset is displayed here, and you navigate and annotate it as desired.
 Most interactions will take place here.

-- The right-hand side of the screen is occupied by several tabs providing more information on your current dataset or annotation.
+- The right-hand side panel is occupied by several tabs providing more information on your current dataset, skeleton/volume annotations, and other lists.
 Depending on your editing mode these tabs might adapt.

-The toolbar contains frequently used commands, your current position within the dataset and the ability to switch between various modes for viewing and interaction with the dataset or tools depending on your annotation mode.
+The toolbar contains frequently used commands, such as saving and sharing, your current position within the dataset, and the ability to switch between various modes for viewing.
+Further, it provides access to all the tools for annotation, navigation, and more.

 The most common buttons are:

-Download: Starts the download of the current annotation.
+Download: Starts a download of the current annotation including any skeleton and volume data.
 Skeleton annotations are downloaded as NML files.
 Volume annotation downloads contain the raw segmentation data as WKW files.